codex-academy/BasicExpressWebApp/README.md

 );
 ```

 Now check if the tables were create successfully.
-You can do that by running this SQL command in the my_products database
+You can do that by running these SQL commands in the `my_products` database

 ```
 select * from categories;
 select * from products;
 ```

 #Use it